IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-02-18-my-next-step-learning-and-new-years-resolutions.md

   <figcaption><a href="#JSBookOne">JavaScript for Kids</a></figcaption>
 </figure>

-I know, I know, we are in the middle of February and New Year's Resolutions are not something to talk about now, but I've been quite busy with a big project (so I couldn't have time to update my WebSite and blog a lot).
-For me it is time to say what are my New Year's Resolutions and my next step learning Front-end Development, cause as we all know one of the best things in our industry is to learn new things everyday.
+I know, I know, we are in the middle of February and New Year's Resolutions are not something to talk about now, but I've been quite busy with a big project, (so I couldn't have time to update my WebSite and blog a lot).
+For me it is time to say what are my New Year's Resolutions and my next step learning Front-end Development is to start learning <a href="https://en.wikipedia.org/wiki/JavaScript" target="_blank">JavaScript</a>.

-I started learning <a href="https://en.wikipedia.org/wiki/JavaScript" target="_blank">JavaScript</a>.
+Cause as we all know one of the best things in our industry is to learn new things everyday.

-As many of my coworkers know I've been writing <a href="https://en.wikipedia.org/wiki/HTML" target="_blank">HTML</a> and <a href="https://en.wikipedia.org/wiki/Cascading_Style_Sheets" target="_blank">CSS</a> a couple of years in my [projects ](/projects) so, after my last permanent job in <a href="http://www.martin-young.com" target="_blank">Martin & Young</a>, a small digital agency in Madrid I had the time to start reading several books such as <a href="#JSBookOne">JavaScript for Kids</a> & <a href="#JSBookTwo">Eloquent JavaScript</a> but as they have exercises to do I left them halfway.
+As many of my coworkers know, I've been writing <a href="https://en.wikipedia.org/wiki/HTML" target="_blank">HTML</a> and <a href="https://en.wikipedia.org/wiki/Cascading_Style_Sheets" target="_blank">CSS</a> a couple of years in my [projects ](/projects) so, after my last permanent job in <a href="http://www.martin-young.com" target="_blank">Martin & Young</a>, a small digital agency in Madrid I had the time to start reading several books such as <a href="#JSBookOne">JavaScript for Kids</a> & <a href="#JSBookTwo">Eloquent JavaScript</a> but as they have exercises to do, I left them halfway.

-Because Front-end is more than writing CSS and HTML, I thought is time now to learn JavaScript and the last <a href="http://www.ecma-international.org/" target="_blank">ECMAScript 6</a> specification so I started looking for an online course or an affordable Bootcamp and my research took me to <a href="http://www.freecodecamp.com/" target="_blank">FreeCodeCamp</a> a place where you can learn full-stak Web Development.
+Front-end is more than writing CSS and HTML, I thought is time now to learn JavaScript and the last <a href="http://www.ecma-international.org/" target="_blank">ECMAScript 6</a> specification so I started looking for an online course or an affordable Bootcamp and my research took me to <a href="http://www.freecodecamp.com/" target="_blank">FreeCodeCamp</a> a place where you can learn full-stak Web Development.

 I thought it was made for me because you'll be learning some of the most common things you are asked to know in a Front-end Development position.